sasongkobgn/efishery-DE-task/README.md

 3. on your terminal type `docker compose up --build`
 4. open your browser, go to `localhost:8080/`
 5. and you have the airflow UI
+6. push ON the toggle button to activate the DAG's